pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 Just to clarify one final time, the review above is just painful sarcasm.

 "The Ministry for Sustainability" doesn’t exist - it’s an idea of a _perfect, optimistic climate fiction_ masterpiece that a lot of people take "The Ministry for the Future" for.
-The latter book was penned by Kim Stanley Robinson with no (known to me) intent for it to be satirical, with all its biases invisible to either the author and a big part of the audience.
+The latter book was penned by Kim Stanley Robinson with no (known to me) intent for it to be satirical, with all its biases invisible to both the author and a big part of the audience.

 To me, "The Ministry…" reads like a not sufficiently self-conscious parody of itself, complete with an overly self-important title and tone-deaf execution.
 I think that it would read much better as satire, under a title of "The Ministry for the Tourism in Zurich" - all it needs is some witty footnotes and a new cover, like the one below: